Visiting the magical Mont Saint-Michel was a dream come true…

 If you’re interested in taking pictures of the abbey surrounded by water, when it looks like an island, you’ll need to consult the tide tables to see when the tides will be high enough.
 Otherwise, the abbey is surrounded by quicksand (!).

-For detailed photography tips, including information on the tide tables, you can read my article Mont Saint-Michel Photography Tips.
+For detailed photography tips, including the best photo spots and information on the tide tables, my article Mont Saint-Michel Photography Tips has all the details!

 MONT SAINT MICHEL TRAVEL TIPS

 - Visit in the Fall or Spring for best weather and less crowds

 - Bring comfortable walking shoes – it’s a steep and long climb up to the Abbey!
 I like these sneakers from Adidas I can buy from Amazon.
 For waterproof boots I like Timberlands.

 - Visit the Abbey early in the morning or in the evening for much less crowds.
 The free shuttle runs from 7:30 am to midnight.

 - Plan to spend at least 3-4 hours visiting the island and abbey, plus additional time away from the island if you’d like to take pictures with the island and abbey in the background.

 - Food and souvenirs on the island are very expensive – I recommend getting both in the town instead.